-Candidates applying for recontracting, tenure or promotion are expected to draft a narrative within their packet that explains the ongoing connection and development of their research agenda.
+Candidates applying for recontracting or tenure are expected to draft a narrative within their packet that explains the ongoing connection and development of their research agenda.
 This narrative should include discussion of previous research as well as plans for extending that research in the future.